 The practicum experience involves seeing clients for individual counseling, participating in Center Outreach activities, receiving weekly individual and group supervision, and actively participating in the weekly classroom experience.
 The practicum is a two semester, 10-15 hour per week commitment.
 For more information, contact Amy Kleiner, Practicum Coordinator in CAPS: 797-1012, email@example.com.
 Students may also discuss their practicum options with the training coordinator in their perspective departments.

 The REACH Peer program is a volunteer program designed for undergraduate students who would like to obtain experience working in a counseling center.
 Generally, ten (10) volunteers are selected each year.
-The program requires a commitment of approximately four to six hours per week during Fall and Spring semesters.
+The program requires a commitment of approximately 6 to 8 hours per week during Fall and Spring semesters.
 Students may be eligible for credit through the Psychology or Family, Consumer and Human Development departments.

 What does REACH stand for?